What Are Amenities?

 - Elevators

 As opposed to communal amenities, in-unit amenities are intended only for the residents of a given rental unit.
-With more people working remotely and using their home for a myriad of purposes, having reliable and high-quality amenities in their home can be a huge selling point.
+With more people working remotely and using their homes for a myriad of purposes, having reliable and high-quality features in their homes can be a huge selling point.

 - In-unit washers and dryers